 Procedures serve to guide how an organization will go about doing a particular process.
 Examples include purchasing raw materials or conducting marketing research.
-Procedures are commonly called Standard Operating Procedures or SOPs for short.
+Procedures are commonly called Standard Operating Procedures.

 Instructions provide the step-by-step details of precisely how to perform a task.
 They are commonly called work instructions and include focused instructions relating to a specific task which needs to be done in an exact order.
 As an example, consider how Domino’s Pizza produces a pepperoni pizza in a few minutes.
 There are specific instructions for putting together each ingredient in a certain order as the pie moves along the counter.
 Then, the pizza is baked at a specific temperature for a prescribed period of time.

 Increasing in detail and specificity, documentation moves from broad policy to specific instructions.
 A successful improvement project will often require updates, or brand new, policies, procedures, and instructions.

 Let’s take a closer look at the three types of documentation required to sustain the changes you make from an improvement project.

 Policies are principles, rules, and guidelines formulated to influence decisions and ensure actions align with organizational goals.

 They enable people to address problems and issues without having to consult executives or specialists for each decision.
 Policies also address the roles and responsibilities of executive management.

 Consequently, key policy statements will serve to shape an organization over the long term.

 An effective policy should be: